lotusluthor/lotusluthor/README.md

 - 👋 Peace.
-My name is @lotusluthor, founder of the Lotus Luthor Corporation, LLC.
+My name is Jason Clark, creatively known as @lotusluthor.
+- 🚀 I'm building in the middle of building the Lotus Luthor Corporation.
 - 👀 I specialize in DevOps, Machine Learning, and Software Engineering.
 - 🌱 Growing into a creative and experienced Solutions Architect.
 - 💞️ I’m always looking for interesting work.